QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 **Notes:**

-- The instructions may work on other versions than Windows 7, 8.1, 10 and 11 x64 but havenít been tested.
+- The instructions may work on other versions than Windows 7, 8.1, 10 and 11 x64 but haven‚Äôt been tested.

 - Qubes Windows Tools (QWT) only supports Windows 7, 8.1, 10 and 11 x64.
 For installation, see :doc:`Qubes Windows Tools </user/templates/windows/qubes-windows-tools-4-1>`.